Samourai-Wallet/whirlpool-server/README.md

 server.pools[x].anonymity-set = 5
 server.pools[x].must-mix-min = 1
 server.pools[x].liquidity-min = 1
+server.pools[x].miner-fee-mix = 510 # miner fee (sats) to accumulate before adding liquidities
 ```
 Mix will start when *anonymity-set* (mustMix + liquidities) are registered.<br/>

 At the beginning of the mix, only mustMix can register up, to *anonymity-set - liquidity-min*.
 Meanwhile, liquidities are placed on a waiting pool.<br/>
-Liquidities are added as soon as *must-mix-min* is reached, up to *anonymity-set* inputs for the mix.
+Liquidities are added as soon as *must-mix-min* and *miner-fee-mix* are reached, up to *anonymity-set* inputs for the mix.

 ### Exports
 Each mix success/fail is appended to a CSV file: